 The launch session consisted of 30 members of the general public and the session was led by:

-Our next conversation will be held on 7 October 2020 and will centre around mental health services across Derby and Derbyshire, the impact of Covid-19 on the mental health of the population generally and also specific areas, for example, people with learning disabilities.
-We will be discussing what has happened to the workforce who care for these people and how services have adapted to the enormous challenges we all currently face.
+The second conversation was held on 7 October and centred around mental health services across Derby and Derbyshire, the impact of Covid-19 on the mental health of the population generally and also specific areas, for example, learning disabilities.
+We discussed what has happened to the workforce who care for these people and how services have adapted to the enormous challenges we all currently face.

-Our third conversation will be held on 14 October 2020 and will focus on primary care (our GP practices).
-We will discuss how appointments were/are being delivered and that while GP surgeries remained open, people could not always obtain face-to-face appointments.
+Our third conversation was held on 14 October 2020 and the topic was primary care (our GP practices).
+We discussed how appointments were/are being delivered and that GP surgeries are open and remained open but are not always able to see everyone face-to-face.

-If you have any questions regarding Derbyshire Dialogue, or would like to make suggestions for future sessions, do please get in touch with us at: DDCCG.Communications@nhs.net
+If you have any questions regarding the Derbyshire Dialogue or would like to make suggestions for future sessions, please get in touch with us at: DDCCG.Communications@nhs.net